-- C.01 Building Envelopes - a) Future built form should be consistent with the building envelopes shown at Figure 9.10.2.3 and Figure 9.10.2.4 - b) New buildings along Church Street should not exceed the maximum building depth of 22m, shown on Figure 9.10.2.3 and Figure 9.10.2.4. - c) Residential towers should not exceed the maximum building internal floor plate requirement, shown on Figure 9.10.2.3. - C.02 Building Height
+- C.01 Future built form should be consistent with the building envelopes shown at Figure 9.10.2.3 and Figure 9.10.2.4 - C.02 New buildings along Church Street should not exceed the maximum building depth of 22m, shown on Figure 9.10.2.3 and Figure 9.10.2.4. - C.03 Residential towers should not exceed the maximum building internal floor plate requirement, shown on Figure 9.10.2.3.

+Building Height

-Building heights shall be in accordance with Figure 9.10.2.3 and Figure 9.10.2.4 to respond to the context, to provide visual interest and to minimise and mitigate adverse overshadowing and privacy impact to adjoining public domain and land use.
+C.04 Building heights shall be in accordance with Figure 9.10.2.3 and Figure 9.10.2.4 to respond to the context, to provide visual interest and to minimise and mitigate adverse overshadowing and privacy impact to adjoining public domain and land use.

-- C.03 Building Setbacks - a) Building setbacks are to be in accordance with Figure 9.10.2.3 and Figure 9.10.2.4. - b) Provide 6m building setback in key locations along the western boundaries of the site as shown on Figure 9.10.2.3 and Figure 9.10.2.4. - c) Where a zero allotment setback is provided a merit assessment will be undertaken with consideration given to the amenity impact on adjacent properties.
+- C.05 Building setbacks are to be in accordance with Figure 9.10.2.3 and Figure 9.10.2.4. - C.06 Provide 6m building setback in key locations along the western boundaries of the site as shown on Figure 9.10.2.3 and Figure 9.10.2.4. - C.07 Where a zero allotment setback is provided a merit assessment will be undertaken with consideration given to the amenity impact on adjacent properties.
 Consideration should be given to the provision of articulation and high-quality architectural treatment and materials to avoid bland, imposing expanses of wall to neighbouring properties.